tannewt/wa-law.org/bill/2021-22/sb/5383/S2/README.md

         iv. **The number of and which existing service providers failed to fulfill their commitment to provide retail telecommunications services pursuant to RCW 54.16.330(10)(d) and 53.08.370(10)(d); and**

     v. **Any recommendations to improve the provision of retail telecommunications services in unserved areas.**

+## Section 5
+> This section adds a new section to an existing chapter [42.56](/rcw/42_public_officers_and_agencies/42.56_public_records_act.md).
+Here is the [modified chapter](rcw/42_public_officers_and_agencies/42.56_public_records_act.md) for context.

+A broadband service plan submitted by a broadband service provider to the governor's statewide broadband office established in RCW 43.330.532 in accordance with the requirements under RCW 54.16.330(10) and 53.08.370(10) are exempt from disclosure under this chapter.